Craftsman V20 Brushless Impact Driver Proves Its Worth for Budget-Minded Users

-Like the hammer drill, Craftsman’s new impact driver shares a DeWalt-esque handle design that contours to you hand well.
-The slide back battery style gives it more flexibility there.
-Textured rubber overmold helps secure your grip and helps with comfort.
+Like the hammer drill, Craftsman’s brushless impact driver shares a DeWalt-esque handle design that contours to your hand well.
+The slide pack battery style gives it more flexibility there.
+Textured rubber overmold helps secure your grip and offers better comfort.

 Without the battery, the driver weighs 2.1 pounds.
 The compact 2.0 Ah battery adds just 13 ounces to make it ready to work at 2.9 pounds.
 Keeping it under 3 pounds with a battery is a win in my book.

-The Craftsman V20 Brushless Impact Driver sits between Pro and DIY/homeowner models with a kit price of $149 with two 2.0 Ah batteries and a bare tool price at $99 at Lowe’s.
-Here’s how some of its brushless competition fits in the picture:
+The Craftsman V20 Brushless Impact Driver sits between Pro and DIY/homeowner models with a kit price of $169 with two 2.0 Ah batteries and a bare tool price at $99 at Lowe’s.

-Craftsman matches up well on the Prosumer/entry level Pro side as a bare tool and even as a kit.
+That pricing matches up well on the Prosumer/entry-level Pro side as a bare tool and as a kit.

 The Bottom Line

 The biggest challenge for Craftsman is going to be setting itself apart enough in performance and price to compete with newer models targetting the same users.